🔍

 🤔 What does "call off" mean?

-Meaning: To cancel an event or stop an activity.
+Meaning: To cancel an event or planned activity.

 Examples: